bioidiap/bob.pad.face/doc/baselines.rst

-Database setups and baselines are encoded using :ref:`bob.bio.base.configuration-files`, all stored inside the package root, in the directory ``bob/pad/face/config``.
+Database setups and baselines are encoded using ``bob.bio.base.configuration-files``, all stored inside the package root, in the directory ``bob/pad/face/config``.
 Documentation for each resource is available on the section :ref:`bob.pad.face.resources`.